Nurullah19072/deep-emotion-detector/README.md

 This is a real-time emotion recognition system built with Python.
 After preprocessing and organizing image data, a CNN model is trained to classify emotions.
 The trained model can predict emotions via images, webcam, and a user-friendly Tkinter GUI.
 Face detection is handled by OpenCV.

 ---
+##   NOT
+TR:
+Bu projede kullanılan veri seti, yüz ifadelerine göre duyguları sınıflandırmak amacıyla hazırlanmış bir görüntü veri setidir.
+Ancak bu veri seti artık Kaggle platformundan kaldırıldığı ve boyutu oldukça büyük olduğu için bu repoya doğrudan dahil edilememiştir.

+Projeyi çalıştırmak isteyen kullanıcılar, benzer bir veri setini aşağıdaki şekilde yapılandırabilir:

+Ana klasör adı: archive/

+Alt klasörler: happy/, sad/, angry/, neutral/, fear/, surprise/

+Her klasör içinde: ilgili duyguya ait .jpg veya .png görseller

+EN:
+The dataset used in this project was originally hosted on Kaggle and contained facial images categorized by emotion.
+However, since it has been removed from Kaggle and is also too large to include in this repository, it is not directly shared here.

+If you'd like to run the project, you can use your own dataset organized as follows:

+Main folder: archive/

+Subfolders: happy/, sad/, angry/, neutral/, fear/, surprise/

+Each folder should contain images (.jpg / .png) representing that emotio
+---

 ## 🧠 Kullanılan Teknolojiler | Technologies Used